Many-body resonances in the avalanche instability of many-body localization

-The avalanche has been numerically simulated in small-sized systems \cite{luitz_deroeck_avalanche_modelling,goihl_Krumnow_avalanche_modelling,crowley_chandran_avalanche_modelling,alan_huse_avalanche,sels_avalanche,Tu-Sarma2022_avalanche} and experimentally probed~\cite{leonard_greiner_avalanche_exp}.
+The avalanche has been numerically simulated in small systems \cite{luitz_deroeck_avalanche_modelling,goihl_Krumnow_avalanche_modelling,crowley_chandran_avalanche_modelling,alan_huse_avalanche,sels_avalanche,Tu-Sarma2022_avalanche} and experimentally probed~\cite{leonard_greiner_avalanche_exp}.
 Recent work shows that the instability of MBL to avalanches occurs at much stronger randomness than had been previously thought \cite{alan_huse_avalanche,sels_avalanche}.
 This leaves a large intermediate prethermal-MBL regime in the phase diagram between the onset of MBL-like behavior in small samples (or correspondingly short times) and the asymptotic MBL phase transition.
 Clear numerical evidence has been obtained for many-body resonances being an important part of the physics in the near-thermal part of this regime~\cite{alan_huse_avalanche,gopalakrishnan_huse_resonance,crowley_chandran_resonance,khemani_huse_criticalmbl,khemani_huse_quasimbl,geraedts_regnault_mbl_entanglementspectrum,long_anushya_jacobi_resonance,villalonga_clark_mblresonance,garratt_chalker_mblresonance}, while no such evidence for the expected thermalizing rare regions has been found yet.
-In the part of this intermediate prethermal MBL regime that is farther from the thermal regime, it remains unclear what is the primary mechanism that leads to thermalization for samples larger than those that can be diagonalized.
+In the part of this intermediate prethermal regime that is farther from the thermal regime, it remains unclear what the primary mechanism that leads to thermalization is for samples larger than those that can be diagonalized.

 In this work, we explore how an avalanche spreads through typical MBL regions for systems that are near the avalanche instability.
+In particular, we uncover explicit connections between many-body resonances and avalanches.
 We do not simulate the rare region that initiates the avalanche.
-Instead, we assume a large avalanche is spreading and we model that as an infinite-temperature bath (see Fig.~\ref{fig:cartoon}) weakly coupled to one end of our MBL spin chain~\cite{alan_huse_avalanche,sels_avalanche}.
-We find that particular many-body near-resonances of the closed system play a key role in facilitating the spreading of the avalanche.
-These many-body near-resonances are the dominant process by which the bath at one end of the chain thermalizes the spins at the other end of the chain and thus propagates the avalanche.
+Instead, we assume a large avalanche is spreading, and that we may model that as an infinite-temperature bath (see Fig.~\ref{fig:cartoon}) weakly coupled to one end of our MBL spin chain~\cite{alan_huse_avalanche,sels_avalanche} (similar settings were also considered for studying transport~\cite{Znidaric_mbltransport1,Znidaric_mbltransport2,Znidaric_mbltransport3,fischer_altman_mblbath}).
+We find that particular many-body near-resonances of the closed system play a key role in facilitating the avalanche.
+These near-resonances are the dominant process by which the bath at one end of the chain thermalizes the other end of the chain and thus propagates the avalanche.